cameronfabbri/Improved-Wasserstein-GAN/README.md

 ### Results
 Here are some non cherry picked results after ~100,000 training steps with batch size 128.
-To create an image like this, simply run,
+To create an image like this, simply run `createPhotos.py` and point towards your checkpoint directory, like so,

-`python createPhotos.py checkpoints/path/to/checkpoint_file`
+`python createPhotos.py checkpoints/DATASET_celeba/SCALE_10/NORM_False/SELU_False/`

 ![img](http://i.imgur.com/SgXTiDs.jpg)